I did laundry today.

 We’re a Norwex family… a home-based business family … a “FAMILY BUSINESS” NORWEX FAMILY.

-The past two weekends, my 13 year old gladly gave up his free time to help me at local craft shows.
-Guess what … he’s really enjoyed spending the weekend working!
+On many weekends, my older teenage son gladly gives up his free time to help me at local craft shows.
+Guess what … he really enjoys spending the weekend working!
 He can’t wait for the next opportunity to share Norwex with people!
 He had a great time learning how to polish his verbal communication skills (after all, he’s a teenager…texting is more their speed on a normal day), how to determine which products would be the best fit for each individual, how to look for a need and then determine if he had something to fulfill it, and how to read body language.
 It was a fantastic experience!
 At the end of each day, he gave me a hug and a kiss and told me what an amazing mom I am and how he really enjoyed his day working with me.
 That was truly a “mom win” in my mind.

 My personal “core values” are faith, family, integrity, security, meaningful work, and helping others.
 Those core values are things I work every day to instill in my sons.
 Our lives revolve around those values.
 Those core values are evident every day in our home and in our Norwex business.